Dhr-Ozgur/Dhr-Ozgur/README.md

 A locally hosted network asset management and monitoring system with AI-assisted risk analysis.
 Scans the local network (Nmap / ARP / Ping), maps connected devices, performs MAC vendor lookup, and generates structured security reports.

-🧾 Dual CV – CV & Cover Letter Builder (EN/NL)
-Bilingual job application builder for creating structured CVs and motivation letters in English or Dutch, with live preview and clean A4 PDF export.
+🧾  Sollicitatiekit - Free bilingual job application tool for the Dutch market.
+Build a professional CV and cover letter in English or Dutch, customize the layout, and export a clean A4 PDF in seconds.

 🧰 Toolbox – Multilingual Mini Tools Platform (TR/NL/EN)
 Browser-based modular tool platform featuring small utilities like coin flip, dice roll, and E-code lookup, built with shared design, centralized settings, and automatic language switching.